-Myself, having been brought up in the Singapore education, I was exposed to a strong shaming culture where teachers were authorized (maybe even at times encouraged) to publicly humiliate and shame students.
-I believe this was/is the case for many other schools in Asia as well.
+Being put through the Singapore education system, I was exposed to a strong shaming culture where teachers were authorized (and at times even encouraged) to publicly humiliate and shame students.
+I believe this was the case for many schools in Asia as well, as caning, shaming, and authoritarian-forms of discipline are generally accepted in the region.

 Shaming In My Primary School

-Back in my primary school (I was from Rulang Primary, a good school in the western part of Singapore), I “affectionately” remember how students who talked during assembly would be asked to stand outside the hall as punishment.
+Back in my primary school, I remember students who talked during assembly would be asked to stand outside the hall as punishment.

-The “pain” of the punishment was never the ache from standing but the shame of being placed before the entire school and gaining the implicit label of a “bad” student.
-While I was a school prefect in my upper primary years and didn’t have to sit through assembly, I remember being terrified of talking or even opening my mouth in my lower primary years during the assembly period.
-I was afraid that being seen with my mouth open — even if I wasn’t talking — would warrant the teachers/prefects the right to punish and call me out to be shamed.
+The “pain” of the punishment was never the ache from standing but the shame of before the entire school and gaining the implicit label of a “bad” student.
+I remember being terrified of talking or even opening my mouth in my lower primary years during the assembly period.
+I was afraid that being seen with my mouth open, even if I wasn’t talking, would warrant the teachers/prefects the right to punish and call me out to be shamed.
+(I became a prefect in my upper primary years, so I no longer had to sit through assembly period and face the fear of being called out.)

-In class, I remember students who didn’t complete their homework would be made to stand along the walkway outside the classroom.
-Teachers and students who walked by would see these students and know that they were being punished, hence feeling sorry for them.
-It was meant to make said students feel ashamed and deter them from not committing the same offence again.
+In class, students who didn’t complete their homework would be made to stand outside the classroom.
+Teachers and students who walked by would see these students and know that they were being punished, hence feeling either disdain or sorry for them.
+This was to make said students feel ashamed and deter them from not committing the offence again.

-This never happened to me (not that I recalled), but it definitely make me scared about doing anything wrong because I would be called to stand outside class.
+This never happened to me, but it made me scared of doing anything wrong because I would be called to stand outside class.
 I didn’t want to be openly shamed like this.
-I would also feel very sorry whenever I saw students punished this way.
+I would also feel very sorry when I saw students punished this way.

-In a way, such punishment was also ostracization, since the students in question would be deliberately segregated from their classmates and denied from being part of the class activities for their “wrongdoings”.
-It was as if these students were deemed “unworthy” of attending the class and “lesser” compared to the other pupils just because they didn’t do their work like the latter did.
+Such punishment was a form of ostracization, since the students in question would be deliberately segregated from their classmates and denied from being part of the class activities for their “wrongdoings.”
+It was as if these students were deemed “unworthy” of attending the class and “lesser” compared to the other pupils just because they didn’t do their work like the others did.

-During class, I remember this particular ritual my P5–6 form teacher made us go through whenever we went through our assignments: Whenever we got a question wrong, she would make us stand up from our seats and slap ourselves in front of our classmates–all forty of them.
+During class, I remember this particular routine a teacher made us go through whenever we went through our assignments: Whenever we got a question wrong, she would make us stand up from our seats and slap ourselves in front of the class.

-This slapping was never meant to hurt us (my teacher never derived any pleasure from seeing us hit ourselves), but for us to remember our mistakes and never commit them again.
+This slapping was never meant to hurt us (my teacher never derived any pleasure from seeing us hit ourselves; she was a good teacher and a good person), but for us to remember our mistakes and never commit them again.

-It worked fairly well because I grew up being very meticulous about details, being very sensitive to mistakes, and being very cautious not to make any mistakes.
-Because in my mind, I had associated a physically, emotionally, and mentally negative outcome with mistakes: even the tiniest of them.
+It worked fairly well because I grew up being very meticulous about details, very sensitive to mistakes, and always cautious not to make any mistakes.
+Because in my mind, I had associated a physically, emotionally, and mentally negative outcome with mistakes — even the tiniest of them.
 It was clear that mistakes of any sort were not tolerated in school — especially the careless ones — and there was absolutely no room to make any of them.

 Then… Came Secondary School

-I was in a secondary school (BPGHS) where we had an infamous disciplinary master nicknamed “Tiger Tan”.
+I was in a secondary school where we had an infamous disciplinary master nicknamed “Tiger X” (I’m replacing his real surname with X for anonymity).
 Why that name?
-Because (a) he was fierce like a tiger and (b) his surname is Tan.
-He would always be nice when a good mood, but he would be irate when he flared up.
+Because (a) he was fierce like a tiger and (b) his surname is X. He would be nice when he was a good mood, but he would be irate when he flared up.
 Shouting, scolding, and punishing were all part of his disciplinary arsenal.

-I don’t remember if physical punishment was in the mix too, but I once saw Tiger Tan kick my friend in his butt — REAL HARD — during morning assembly.
+I don’t remember if physical punishment was in the mix too, but I once saw Tiger X kick my friend in his butt — REAL HARD — during morning assembly.
 Why?
 Because my friend was talking and being naughty overall.
-I was standing right beside him when it happened and felt really bad because… which growing, self-respecting teenager would want to have his/her butt kicked (literally) in front of his/her friends?
+I was standing right beside him when it happened and felt really bad because… which growing, self-respecting teenager would want to have his butt kicked (literally) in front of his friends?

-I didn’t think it was appropriate treatment at all regardless of how naughty my friend was; I thought Tiger could have been less harsh in how he handled the situation.
+I didn’t think it was appropriate treatment at all regardless of how naughty my friend was; I thought the teacher could have been less harsh in how he handled the situation.
 At the very least, something that didn’t involve kicking and shaming.

 University: End of Shaming